 G2.
-Increase the percentage of students scoring at or above grade level and achieving learning gains on the ELA Florida Standards Assessment 1
+Increase the percentage of students scoring at or above proficiency level on the ELA Florida Standards Assessment.
+1

 G2.B1 Students are unable to read carefully and grasp information, arguments, ideas and details based on evidence in the text.
-Students must be able to answer a range of text-dependent questions whose answers require inferences based on careful attention to the text.
-2
+Students must be able to answer a range of text-dependent questions, whose answers require inferences based on careful attention to the text.
+English Language Learners are non English speaking, reading and writing.

-G2.B1.S1 Students will use WICOR strategies to summarize, analyze, and contextualize complex informational text.
+G2.B1.S1 Student will use WICOR strategies to summarize, analyze, and contextualize complex informational text.
 4